-Mission teams may include surgeons, anesthesiologists, surgical technicians, nurses, clinicians, interpreters, chaplains, photographers and helpers.
+Short-term medical mission teams may include surgeons, anesthesiologists, surgical technicians, nurses, clinicians, interpreters, chaplains, photographers and helpers.
 Spanish fluency is not required.
 Are you ready to join us?

 A culturally rich country, Bolivia has one of the highest poverty rates in the hemisphere, with direct consequences on health of the population.
 With an annual per capita income of less than US $6,500, healthcare resources are scarce.
 Nevertheless, the country has made great strides in recent years to expand services particularly in primary care.
 But surgery to treat even common operable conditions remains inaccessible for the vast majority of the population.
 Solidarity Bridge and our partner organization Puente de Solidaridad focus on building and reinforcing local capacity to help fill that need.